SiliconLabs/peripheral_examples/series2/emu/em23_voltage_scaling/readme.txt

 6. Measure the current using a bench meter from the 1.5V supply to the pre-programmed, standalone BRD4111A radio board.

-Note for Testing on xG28 (BRD4400B Rev A00):
+Note for Testing on xG28:
-There is a diversity SPDT switch on the 2.4 GHz radio output that will consume ~63 uA of additional current.
-When measuring current consumption of the device with Energy Profiler (or other method), please be advised that observed current consumption will be higher than what is specified in the EFR32ZG28 device datasheet due to this additional integrated circuit.
+On BRD4400C, there is a diversity SPDT switch on the 2.4 GHz radio output that will consume ~63 uA of additional current when supplied power via logic high on GPIO PD02.
+The pin is configured in disabled mode (high-Z) by default, thus SPDT switch is powered down by default.
+Be advised that when PD02 is driven to logic high, observed current consumption will be higher than what is specified in the EFR32ZG28 device datasheet due to this additional integrated circuit.

 ================================================================================